The mandatory rule

 Why is it serious?

-What is at stake here is not only the identification of the author (who is the same), but the identification of the fact that a more or less important portion of the text comes from a pre-existing production and consequently doesn’t fall within the new production.
+What is at stakes here is not only a clear identification of the author (who in this case is the same), but also the understanding that minor or substantial portions of the text come from a previous work , and are consequently , not part of a new production.

-Is it normal that somebody’s rewarded, or even paid, several times for a work that has simply been duplicated?
+Should we consider normal the fact that someone might be rewarded multiple times, sometimes even paid several times for a work that has simply been duplicated?
 3

-1 – Comité d’éthique du CNRS, Promouvoir une recherche intègre et responsable, Juillet 2014.
+1 – Comité d’éthique du CNRS, Promouvoir une recherche intègre et responsable, July 2014.

 3 – Wager E., Why is Redundant Publication a Problem?, 2015.